hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="googlecloudkmsreadkey"></a>
 # **GoogleCloudKMSReadKey**
-> void GoogleCloudKMSReadKey (string key, string gcpkmsMountPath = null)
+> void GoogleCloudKMSReadKey (string key, string gcpkmsMountPath = "gcpkms", TimeSpan? wrapTTL = null)

 Interact with crypto keys in Vault and Google Cloud KMS